Pneumococcal Vaccination Service

 I think I’ve had the vaccine before, do I need another one?

 Most people will only need this vaccine once.
 However, re-vaccination is recommended for some people and this will depend on your age and if you have any risk factors.

 Ask your pharmacist to check if you are recommended to get the pneumococcal vaccine.
 To ensure the vaccine is suitable for you at this time we will need to confirm your pneumococcal vaccine history with your doctor.

 How do I avail of the vaccination service?

-To avail of the vaccination service, simply phone or call in to your local Boots pharmacy and a member of the pharmacy team will check your eligibility and arrange an appointment for a time that is convenient for you.
+To avail of the vaccination service, simply phone or call into your local Boots pharmacy and a member of the pharmacy team will check your eligibility and arrange an appointment for a time that's convenient for you.

 - This vaccine protects against 23 types of pneumococcal disease including those most likely to cause severe disease and most people only need to receive the vaccine once